 Original Ave 26 Tacos ($)

 Of course you want some tacos while visiting California right?
 Well if you aren’t visiting El Gordos in San Diego, try this LA fav.
-It has three locations all not on 26th.
+It has three locations all not on 26th (update: the Lincoln Heights location has closed down, they don’t update their website).
 The most convenient location is at 816 W 8th, this location closes early though so go for lunch.

 Ajisen Ramen ($$)